TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/config-driven-ui.md

 * *Have custom properties set*.
 This can contain any data that can be passed via JSON.

+  > [!NOTE]
-  !> Note that, because the library adds any custom property direct to the element, you need to take care not to use an existing name (such as internal DOM API names).
+  > Because the library adds any custom property direct to the element, you need to take care not to use an existing name (such as internal DOM API names).
 Doing so will either fail or will have unintended side-effects.

   This allows you to pass complex data into an element, including custom web components.